DikachiFlavian1/Database-/README.md

 __Aim__
 The project was aimed at creating a database named finance & product tracker to help solve some challenging issues being experienced by the company

-1.__To provide insights into the total number of customers that patronizes the comapny.__
+1.__To provide insights into the total number of customers that patronizes the comapany.__

 2.__To keep a tract record of company available products and quantity with prices.__